ann-kristin-reitmann/Code-for-Climate-Anomalies-and-International-Migration-A-Disaggregated-Analysis-for-West-Africa/README.md

 The maps and some data are prepared using the uploaded R-scripts.

 **Data
-No data is uplaoded to this repository - party due to limited rights of sharing the data.
+No data is uploaded to this repository - party due to limited rights of sharing the data.
 All data sources are described in the article.